Frequently Asked Questions for Buyers

 There are several options that you and your agent can discuss.
 This should not preclude the purchase of the home you love.
 You also have the option of withdrawing your offer within a specified amount of time.
 It is important that you review the inspections and discuss any issues with your agent immediately.

-Loan pre qualification gives you and your agent important information.
+Loan pre-qualification gives you and your agent important information.
 It helps your agent focus their search.
 Often, people are surprised by the size of their prequalifying mortgage amount).
 It allows them (for example: buy “more house”.
-The size of down payment will also effect these calculations) to realistically view homes that are within their price point.
+The size of the down payment will also affect these calculations) to realistically view homes that are within their price point.